Photography

 1. How Strict is Your Composition?

-Some photographers are staunch artists in that they want to control every single component of a shot, down to the lighting.
+Some photographers are staunch artists because they want to control every component of a shot, down to the lighting.

 Other photographers take a more naturalistic approach to the medium.